 Images are used on websites for many different functions, and each require a different approach for accessibility.
 In this webinar Gian Wild discusses how to ensure your images are both accessible and usable for people with disabilities.

 In order to ensure that your eRecruiting materials and other website content is accessible, it’s essential that your website include properly formatted tables.
 In this webinar, Gian Wild of Accessibility Oz provides a hands-on demonstration of coding and sequence requirements for both data tables and layout tables, and the easy way to determine the difference between table types.

-Gian’s Accessibility Workshop presented at the City of Boroondara council in 2015
+Gian Wild presented this workshop the City of Boroondara council in 2015.

-Gian’s presentation on Accessibility Laws presented at the City of Boroondara council in 2015
+Gian Wild gave this presentation at the City of Boroondara council in 2015.

 Gian Wild’s presentation at DrupalGov 2014 on how to build an accessible web site.

-This presentation by Gian Wild will provides you with advice on making your website accessible – using case studies from the Department of Prime Minister and Cabinet, State Library NSW and Gold Coast 2018 Commonwealth Games and highlighting the pitfalls and solutions along the way.
+This presentation by Gian Wild provides advice on making your website accessible, using case studies from the Department of Prime Minister and Cabinet, State Library NSW and Gold Coast 2018 Commonwealth Games, and highlights pitfalls and solutions along the way.

 Our CEO Gian Wild runs this panel discussion at WordCamp Boston 2017.
 Speakers include Guillaume Molter, Senior Web and Application Developer at the Harvard T.H.
 Chan School of Public Health; Mike Kirby, Disability Communications Manager at the University of Maine; and Jonathan Perlman, Programmer and Webmaster at Dawson College.